Your guide to the Solar System and the night sky

 View Asteroid 2009 JF1 in the 3D Solar System Simulator

 The following table lists the ephemerides of Asteroid 2009 JF1 computed for the past and next 7 days, with a 24 hours interval.
-Click on each row of the table to locate Asteroid 2009 JF1 in our Online Planetarium at the chosen date.
+Apparent celestial coordinates are provided.

 Date Right AscensionR.A.
 DeclinationDec.
 MagnitudeMag Constellation